 You must submit separate applications, including two sets of required documentation, to the Graduate School for admission to both programs.
 Acceptance to one program does not guarantee acceptance to the other.

-Typically, joint degree students complete the core communication courses and substitute political science or international affairs courses for specialization courses or electives.
+Typically, dual degree students complete the core communication courses and substitute political science or international affairs courses for specialization courses or electives.
 Consult with the associate dean for Graduate Studies and Research for specifics.